sanchit2812/Parking_Lot_System/README.md

 $ g++ -o [Name that you want to give] source.cpp

-In place of <name-you-want-to-give> replace it by any name like myprogram, etc.
+In place of [Name that you want to give] replace it by any name like myprogram, etc.

 ![](compile.JPG)